taligentx/dscKeybusInterface/README.md

 * Command output 4: `}`

 ## DSC Configuration
-Panel options affecting this interface, configured by `*8 + installer code` - see the DSC installation manual for your panel for configuration steps:
+Panel options affecting this interface, configured by `*8 + installer code` - see the `Unlocker` sketch if your panel's installer code is unknown.
+Refer to the DSC installation manual for your panel to configure these options:
 * PC1555MX/5015 section 370, PC1616/PC1832/PC1864 section 377:
   - Swinger shutdown: By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
 This is to avoid sending alerts repeatedly to a third-party monitoring service, and also affects this interface.
 As I do not use a monitoring service, I disable swinger shutdown by setting this to `000`.